International Glossary for Resilience

 To access the glossary, please login to your DRI account or create one here.
 You can download the Glossary from the Resources section of your Dashboard.
 Check back frequently as we will upload revisions on a regular basis.

-The International Glossary for Resiliency and its translations are maintained by their respective committees
+The International Glossary for Resilience and its translations are maintained by their respective committees

 Chinese Glossary Committee